splunk/step/scrimmages/firefire/README.md

     if new_checkpoint < datestring:
         new_checkpoint = datestring

-Here we fetch a window of data, and for each element build events.
-We have Put the actual fetch into it's own method, and we will get to it soon.
+Here we fetch a window <<RBC: would "batch" be a better word here?>> of data, and for each element build events.
+We have Put <<RBC: Capitalization correct here?>> the actual fetch <<RBC: So you mean how the fetching task will work, not the results of that fetch, correct?
+This is probably one of those dev speak things that will make sense to the audience, or not.>> into it's own method, and we will get to it soon.

-We start with pulling the date- remember, `date_field` contains the name of the date as specified in the input.
+We start with pulling the date, remember, `date_field` contains the name of the date as specified in the input.
 We pull that field, parse it from Socrata's date format into a Python `datetime` and from there into a `time` object to be set on our new event.

-Next we set the `stanza` on the `Event`.
-This corresponds to the `source` in Splunk.
+Next, we set the `stanza` on the `Event`.
+This corresponds to the `source` in Splunk Enterprise.
 Then we serialize the whole object into JSON and set it as the `data` attribute.
-Splunk handles JSON data extraordinarily well, using keys as event attributes- it even handles nested keys well, so JSON is a great choice for an event format.
+Splunk Enterprise handles JSON data extraordinarily well, using keys as event attributes.
+It even handles nested keys well, so JSON is a great choice for an event format.

-Finally we write the event (under the covers it's just getting written to `STDOUT`), and if the `datestring` on this event is greater than the date in our `new_checkpoint` object, we set `new_checkpoint` to that date.
+Finally, we write the event (under the covers it's just getting written to `STDOUT`), and if the `datestring` on this event is greater than the date in our `new_checkpoint` object, we set `new_checkpoint` to that date.